 - Quantifies impacts of uncertainties in input audit data and occupant behavior.

 BESTEST-EX is targeted primarily to developers of energy audit tools who want to evaluate their software's ability to predict energy use and savings.
 In addition, retrofit building managers and utility program managers may find the BESTEST-EX methodology useful in comparing their building simulation tools to "state-of-the-art" analysis software.

-The first generation of this multi-generational software test suite is complete and existing cases are continually being refined.
+The first generation of the software test suite is complete.

 The following documents are available as Adobe Acrobat PDFs.

 Overview and Methodology

 - Overview of BESTEST-EX